kylep/kyle.pericak.com/content/posts/gcp/gcp-firestore-python.md

 Firestore uses a document database organized into documents and collections.
 This is a change from the older Datastore model of Entities organized by Kinds.

-Documents:

-- supported nested data structures called Maps, basically JSON with extra types
-- are limited to 1MB
+Documents support nested data structures ("Maps").
+Think of them like JSON objects, but with more types supported.
+Documents are limited to 1MB each.

 Documents are stored in Collections.
 Collections are containers for documents, like a filesystem's directories.